bsiaotickchong/bsiaotickchong.github.io/README.md

 ### Deploying via CI

-The "CI" workflow at `.github/workflows/main.yml` is responsible for building and deploying upon merging a PR to `main`.
+The "CD" workflow at `.github/workflows/cd.yml` is responsible for building and deploying upon merging a PR to `main`.
 Simply create a PR with a branch and merge it into `main` to trigger the workflow.